Sanji-chan/shabbashMaruf/README.md

 ### Components:
 1. Background: The sky and the ground have been made using OpenGL quad shapes, two mountains have been generated with OpenGL triangles, and the sun has been drawn in the top right corner using the midpoint circle algorithm and filled in using the midpoint line drawing algorithm.

 1. Character (Maruf): This has been made using multiple OpenGL quad shapes.
-Its coordinates are added with a translation matrix to show movement on the x and y plane.
+Its coordinates are added with a translation matrix to show movement on the x and y planes.

 1. Name display and score counter:  All displayed text has been written using OpenGL lines and/or OpenGL points.

-1. Random Coin management: It is made using simple logic, Random function, and OpenGL points (as project requirement specified to not use more than one circle).
+1. Random Coin management: It is made using simple logic, Random function, and OpenGL points (as the project requirement specified to not use more than one circle).

 ### User inputs:
 1. Text input: Before the game is launched, the user is prompted to enter their name in the text box.
 <br> Once the name has been inputted, it displays the first 5 characters just above the score, as shown in the image above.
-<br>Additionally, to move Maruf across the screen, the player uses Left and Right arrow keys which allows horizontal movement.
+<br>Additionally, to move Maruf across the screen, the player uses the Left and Right arrow keys which allow horizontal movement.
 It has been implemented using the glutSpecialFunc function in the OpenGL.GLUT library.

 2. Spacebar: helps to jump up so that Maruf can collect coins that are higher up on the screen.
 This has been done with the glutKeyboardFunc() and glutKeyboardUpFunc() functions in the OpenGL.GLUT library.